 Disclaimer: At UPMC HealthBeat, we strive to provide the most up-to-date facts in our stories when we publish them.
 We also make updates to our content as information changes.
 However, education about COVID-19 can shift quickly based on new data, emerging variants, or other factors.
 The information in this story was accurate as of its publish date.
 We also encourage you to visit other reliable websites for updated information, including the Centers for Disease Control and Prevention (CDC), Food and Drug Administration (FDA), and your state and local governments.

-Three COVID-19 vaccines — developed by Pfizer-BioNTech, Moderna, and Johnson & Johnson/Janssen (J&J) — are being distributed in the United States.
-Millions of Americans have received vaccines, and Americans 5 and older are eligible.
+Four COVID-19 vaccines — developed by Pfizer-BioNTech, Moderna, Johnson & Johnson/Janssen (J&J), Novavax — are being distributed in the United States.
+Millions of Americans have received vaccines, and Americans 6 months old and older are eligible.

 The vaccine is safe and effective against COVID-19.
 It especially can help prevent severe illnesses and deaths from COVID-19.